 | Transmission Substation | Transfers electricity across large networks | 132 kV – 765 kV |

-| Distribution Substation | Delivers electricity to local distribution lines | 11 kV – 66 kV |
+| Distribution Substation | Delivers electricity to local lines | 11 kV – 66 kV |

-| Collector Substation | Aggregates power from renewable sources | 33 kV – 220 kV |
+| Collector Substation | Aggregates renewable energy sources | 33 kV – 220 kV |

-| Switching Substation | Controls power flow without voltage transformation | Varies |
+| Switching Substation | Controls power flow without voltage change | Varies |

 Why Substation Equipment Matters in Modern Energy Systems

-Several industries and sectors depend heavily on substation infrastructure:
+Several sectors depend heavily on substation infrastructure:

-Smart cities and urban power distribution
+- Smart cities and urban power systems

-Industrial manufacturing facilities
+- Industrial manufacturing facilities

-Data centers and cloud computing facilities
+- Data centers and cloud computing

-Electric vehicle charging networks
+- Electric vehicle charging networks

-Renewable energy installations such as solar and wind farms
+- Renewable energy installations such as solar and wind farms

 Voltage Regulation